Acuant/AcuantiOSMobileSDKCocoaPods/README.md

 	lipo -remove i386 <Path to the file> -o <Output file path>
 	lipo -remove x86_64 <Path to the file> -o <Output file path>

+## Installing the SDK with CocoaPods

+This section describes how to install the Acuant iOS Mobile SDK using CocoaPods.

+**Note** GitHub has recently changed the versioning for large files.
+To be able to download large files while cloning from GitHub or CocoaPods repositories please make sure git-lfs is installed in the build machine.
+More information for git-lfs is available at <https://git-lfs.github.com/>.
+Clone and update our SDK repository *only* after the git-lfs is installed.

+After cloning the repository, run the following command to make sure all files are pulled:

+	git lfs pull

 #### Create a Podfile: